 A minimum of three credits of mathematics is required for graduation from high school.
-All eleventh grade students will take the Pennsylvania System of School Assessment (PSSA).
-The mathematics program is designed to enable all students to be successful on the PSSA through a standards-based curriculum.
 The goals of the mathematics department are that all students will learn:

 - To use logical, inductive, and deductive reasoning with creative thinking. - To use appropriate decision-making skills in the problem solving process. - The mathematics necessary to continue with his/her career and educational goals.